 SOS central banks wanted!

-Yesterday's volatility in the bond market strengthens our belief that central banks' intervention is needed again to avoid another crisis.
+Summary: Yesterday's volatility in the bond market strengthens our belief that central banks' intervention is needed again to avoid another crisis.
 In the United States, the move up in yields has just started to tighten economic conditions.
 This week the correlation between Treasury yields and junk bond performance has turned negative, signalling that the selloff might soon leak to risky assets.
 In Europe, the periphery might soon face problems refinancing its debt as demand for bonds suddenly drops.